How to Get from Miami to Key West in 3 Easy Ways

 When you leave the Magic City, it takes about an hour to get out of mainland Florida.
 Once you do, you’re on the Overseas Highway — one of the most beautiful and iconic drives in the country.

-Miami to Key West Road Trip: Benefits
+Miami to Key West Road Trip: Pros

-• Autonomy.
+- Autonomy.
 As the driver, you decide when you leave and where you stop on your journey through the keys.
 You have complete control of your trip and can head out whenever you like.

-• Scenic stops.
+- Scenic stops.
 The road from Miami to Key West is full of mom and pop diners, cute cafes and famous spots like the Seven Mile Bridge.
 On your road trip through the Florida Keys, you can stop at as many of these places as you want.

-• Iconic experience.
+- Iconic experience.
 Taking a road trip is a quintessential part of U.S. travel.
 Ride along this striking route and enjoy the good weather that comes from South Florida’s endless summer.

-Driving from Miami to Key West: Drawbacks
+Cons of Driving from Miami to Key West

-• Constant focus.
+- It’s stressful.
 The scenery stretching from Miami to Key West is striking — but if you’re driving, you have to pay attention to the road.
 As a result, you might miss some of the scenery on your drive because you’re focused on arriving safely.

-• Potential delays.
+- Potential delays.
 Much of the road from Miami to Key West is only one lane.
 That means if there are any accidents, it absolutely impacts your drive time.
 While the Miami to Key West drive time is usually between 3-4 hours, it can increase drastically if there’s an accident on the road.

-• Parking costs.
+- Parking costs.
 A solid Key West vacation will keep you on the island for 2-3 days, minimum.
 And during that time, you’ll need somewhere to park your car.
 Street parking is extremely limited, especially in Old Town, and parking in garages or in private lots can be expensive.
 The last time I drove to Key West, I spent $50 to park near Mallory Square, and I was only there for a few hours.

-How to Get There: Car Rentals in Miami
+Car Rentals in Miami

-It goes without saying: If you’re driving to Key West from Miami, you’ll need a car.
+Obviously, if you’re driving to Key West from Miami, you’ll need a car.
 If you aren’t vacationing with your own vehicle, you’ll need to rent a car before you can begin your journey.

 There are tons of big-name car rental companies in Miami, and you shouldn’t have any trouble finding a budget vehicle that can get you safely to Key West and back.
 If you’re looking to save money on your car rental, avoid picking up your car at the airport, in Brickell or South Beach.

-2. Miami to Key West Bus
+2. Miami to Key West by Bus

-Key West Bus from Miami: Benefits
+Pros: Key West Bus from Miami

 Here are some of the benefits you’ll get if you take the bus from Key West to Miami.

-• Less stress.
+- Less stress.
 When you take the bus from Miami to Key West, you don’t have to worry about the traffic.
 All you need to do is sit back and enjoy the ride.

-• Enjoy the scenery.
+- A chance to relax.
 If you’re driving to Key West from Miami, you’re not always able to take in the scenery because you’re behind the wheel.
 However, if you’re on the bus, you’ll have plenty of opportunity to enjoy your surroundings on the ride.

-• Cheapest option.
+- Cheapest option.
 Over the years, I’ve traveled from Miami to Key West several different ways.
 When you factor in gas and parking, the cheapest method I’ve found has always been traveling by bus.

-Miami to Key West Bus: Drawbacks
+Cons: Miami to Key West Bus

-If you’re thinking about taking a bus from Miami to Key West, here are some potential drawbacks to consider:
+Even though I love the bus, it’s not always perfect.
+If you’re thinking about using this transportation option, here are some potential drawbacks to consider:

-• Limited flexibility.
+- Limited flexibility.
 Buses operate on set timetables.
 This means you won’t be able to leave when you want or return when you’re ready to go.
 You’ll have to travel on the bus’ schedule.
-While this is fine if your travel plans are flexible, it can be challenging to accommodate if you have limited time on your Florida vacation
+While this is fine if your travel plans are flexible, it can be challenging to accommodate if you have limited time on your Florida vacation.

-• Select pickup points.
+- Select pickup points.
 Each of the bus companies that head to Key West from Miami have set pickup points.
 These can be convenient if you’re staying in specific neighborhoods, like South Beach or by the airport, but they can be harder to access if you’re at an Airbnb in a more residential part of the city.

 1. Greyhound